cy6erskunk/q-n-a/docs/Technical_rules.md

 1 The ‘flèche ending systematically in a corps à corps’ referred to in this article must not be confused with the ‘flèche resulting in a shock which jostles the opponent’, which is considered as an act of intentional brutality at all three weapons and is punished as such (cf. t.121.2, t.170), for the offences of the 2nd group.

 2 On the other hand the ‘ flèche which is made by running, even going past the opponent’, and without a corps à corps , is not forbidden: the Referee should not call ‘Halt!’ too soon, in order not to annul a possible riposte; if, when making such a running flèche without hitting his opponent, the fencer who makes the flèche crosses the lateral boundaries of the piste, he must be punished as laid down in Article t.35.3.
-FIE

-12

-November 2023

 Displacing the target and passing the opponent